 A defense in football is only as strong as its interior.
 Having a talented and dominant defensive tackle can really change everything a team does on that side of the ball, and the top college football recruit in the state of Louisiana looks like the next, great one.

-Maason Smith is not only the top recruit in his home state, but he is the third-ranked defensive tackle in the country and 22nd overall recruit, according to the 247Sports Composite.
+Maason Smith is not only the top recruit in his home state, but he is the second-ranked defensive tackle in the country and 20th overall recruit, according to the 247Sports Composite.
 Not surprisingly, all the top college football teams in the country want him.
 Bad.

 At Terrebonne High School, Smith is a game-changer and racked up scholarship offers from schools around the country.
-He is the No. 2 defensive tackle, top player in Louisiana, and 20th-ranked prospect by Rivals.
-Meanwhile, ESPN ranks him sixth among defensive tackles and 66th overall.
+He is the No. 1 defensive tackle, top player in Louisiana, and sixth-ranked prospect by Rivals.
+Meanwhile, ESPN ranks him sixth among defensive tackles and 58th overall.

 Anyway you slice it, Smith is already a five-star stud who still has one season of high school football remaining.